 What surprises me, though, is that many people still don’t understand Slack’s true value, and use it simply because it’s popular.

-We aimed to create a cleaner, more user-friendly chat alternative.
+For teams looking to simplify communication and boost collaboration, Chanty makes it easy to stay connected, organized, and efficient – all in one place.
 If you’re curious, we’d love for you to explore what we’ve built and share your thoughts!

 Slack vs Skype.
 What are Slack’s major advantages?